-The red variety comes from Italy, Synonyms are Fogarina di Gualtieri, Fugarina, Gogarina di Gualtieri, Passetta, Uva di Gualtieri and Uva Fogarina.
-It must not be confused with the variety Uva Fogarina (ex Wine Grapes; in the VIVC catalog there is no independent Uva Fogarina).
-According to the year 2011 DNA analysis exists one Parent-offspring relationship with the variety Raboso Piave (Synonym Fogarina), as well as a close relationship with the variety Lambrusco Marani, According to a local story, the Fogarina variety was found and propagated in 1820 by a Carlo Simonazzi northwest of Bologna.
-The late-ripening, high-yielding vine yields tannin, color and acid-rich red wines.
-There is a popular folk song called "L'uva Fogarina" in which the vine is sung (but could also refer to the above-mentioned Sote).
+The red grape variety comes from Italy, Synonyms are Fogarina di Gualtieri, Fugarina, Gogarina di Gualtieri, Passetta, Uva di Gualtieri and Uva Fogarina.
+It should not be confused with the Uva Fogarina variety (ex Wine grapes; in the VIVC catalog there is no independent Uva Fogarina).
+According to in 2011 DNA analysis there is one Parent-offspring relationship with the variety Raboso Piave (Synonym Fogarina), as well as a close relationship with the variety Lambrusco Marani, According to a local narrative, the Fogarina variety was found and propagated in 1820 by a Carlo Simonazzi northwest of Bologna.
+The late-ripening, productive vine produces red wines rich in tannins, colors and acids.
+There is a popular folk song called "L'uva Fogarina" in which the vine is sung (but could also refer to the above mentioned note).

-She was in the past Emilia-Romagna in the provinces of Modena and Reggio Emilia, as well as in the Lombardy widespread in the province of Mantova.
-In the 1960s, however, she was threatened with extinction.
-In the late 1990s, a reactivation with new plantings, which especially Fabio Simonazzi (not related to the above) from Pieve di Gualteri (Reggio Emilia) has contributed.
-She is in DOC wine Reggiano authorized.
-In 2010, five hectares of vineyards were reported (Statistics Kym Anderson ).
+She was in the earlier Emilia-Romagna in the provinces of Modena and Reggio Emilia, as well as in the Lombardy widespread in the province of Mantova.
+In the 1960s, however, it was threatened with extinction.
+At the end of the 1990s there was a reactivation with new plantings, to which Fabio Simonazzi (not related to the above) from Pieve di Gualteri (Reggio Emilia) made a particular contribution.
+It is in DOC wine Reggiano authorized.
+In 2010, five hectares of vineyards were shown (Statistics Kym Anderson ).

 Source : Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

 Images : MIPAAF - National Vine Certification Service